ckaestne/seai/README.md

 ![Course topics overview](overview.svg "Course topics overview")

 In 2022, the class will be offered both in the Spring and the Fall semester.
-In 2023, it will be offered at least in the spring.
-In all offerings since 2021, the class does not have formal prerequisites, but expects some familiarity with machine learning concepts and basic programming skills.
+In 2023, it will be offered only in the spring.
+The class does not have formal prerequisites, but expects basic programming skills and some familiarity with machine learning concepts.

 See the specific offering of the course you are interested in: